 Try stylish word structures, periodic or parallel forms – perhaps even a rhyme.

 There you have it!
-7 tips to make the most of your Black Friday marketing this holiday season.
+11 Black Friday marketing ideas to get the most out of what’s become the biggest shopping day of the year.
 Now you’re ready to take your own Black Friday marketing campaign to the next level. 🙂

 If you want more content like this, subscribe to our newsletter in the sidebar and follow us on Twitter!